JQH84/Stegnographic-DCGAN-NFTs/README.md

-# Project 3 : NFTy Yourself
+# Project 3 : Generate an NFT with Secret Messages

 ## Contributors
 - John Gaffney